Engineering Areas of Practice

 Special areas of practice are open only to those who are Chartered.
 For details on any of the specific requirements to be met for the special areas of practice, contact the Registration Team via Member Services.

-Building Services Engineering is multidisciplinary in nature.
-By definition, it is ‘the practice of the art and science of engineering for the purpose of achieving optimal integrated building systems incorporating environmental control and safety provisions for the comfort and wellbeing of the occupants of the built environment’.
+Building services engineering applies to the internal environmental and environmental impact of a building.
+Its purpose is to achieve optimal integrated building systems incorporating environmental control and safety provisions for the comfort and well-being of the occupants of the built environment.

-Fire safety engineering is multidisciplinary in nature, having substantial relationships with building services, mechanical, electrical, electronics, chemical, structural and civil engineering and embraces an understanding of human behaviour.
-It is the application of engineering principles, rules and expert judgement based on a scientific appreciation of the fire phenomenon, of the effects of fire and of the reaction and behaviour of people
+Fire safety engineering is multidisciplinary having substantial relationships with building services, mechanical, electrical, electronics, chemical, structural and civil engineering and embraces an understanding of human behaviour.
+It is the application of engineering principles, rules and expert judgement based on a scientific appreciation of the fire phenomenon, of the effects of fire and of the reaction and behaviour of people.

 Heritage and conservation engineering is an area of practice which requires applications and adaptations of all the traditional disciplines of engineering, together with an understanding of the elementary scientific principles involved which might not be directly referenced in current practice procedures.
 Practitioners will need to be aware of all the phases involved in conservation and the role of other professions, such as historians, archaeologists and architects.

-A Naval Architect is a professional engineer who is responsible for the safe design and specification of ships, boats, and marine structures, both civil and military, including merchant ships (cargo and passenger), warships, submarines & underwater vehicles, offshore structures (fixed & floating), high speed craft, workboats and pleasure craft.
-The Naval Architect can also be involved in, or manage, the construction, repair / refit or operation of such ships / marine structures.
+Naval Architecture is the safe design and specification of marine vessels and structures.
+The Naval Architect can also be involved in, or manage, the construction, repair, refit or operation of such marine vessels and structures.